Calebio/Personal-Notes/Azure/az-500-notes.md

     * *Note: If a Network rule allows traffic, Application rules are NOT processed.*
 * **Management:** Controlled via **Azure Firewall Policy** (preferred for exams) or Classic Rules.

+* **Deployment:** When deploying an Azure Firewall with the Firewall Management NIC enabled, the management interface must be placed in a dedicated subnet named AzureFirewallManagementSubnet.
+This subnet must follow a strict naming convention and meet Azure’s requirements.
+According to the latest Azure guidance, the minimum subnet size for 'AzureFirewallManagementSubnet' is /26,

 #### Exam Tips & "Gotchas"
 * **Scenario:** "You need to prevent internal VMs from accessing malicious websites and inspect the content of encrypted HTTPS traffic." -> **Answer:** Azure Firewall **Premium** (because of TLS Inspection).
 * **Scenario:** "You need to allow Windows Update traffic for all VMs." -> **Answer:** Use an **Application Rule** with the `WindowsUpdate` FQDN Tag.